jattschneider/cryptos/README.md

 ## Built With

 * [Go](https://golang.org/) - The Go Programming Language
-* [dep](https://golang.github.io/dep/) - Dependency management for Go
-* [glog](https://github.com/golang/glog) - Leveled execution logs for Go

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/jattschneider/config/tags).
+For the versions available, see the [tags on this repository](https://github.com/jattschneider/cryptos/tags).

 ## Authors